 Oil-tanned leather is buttery and durable; the result of a variety of oils being added during the tanning process.
 Oil-tanned leather is water-resistant, scratch-resistant and lasting, which makes it the perfect material for the bodies of the majority of our bags and purses.

-Over time, the leather will become shiny and smooth, particularly in the spots that are worn next to your body.
-The oil-tanned leather we use is made in Red Wing, Minnesota (the same place that makes Red Wing boots).
-We use oil-tanned leather in our Nuntius X and Merces Tote among other products.
+Over time, this leather will become shiny and smooth, particularly in the spots that are worn next to your body.
+Our oil-tanned leather is sourced from the best tanneries in the world.
+We use oil-tanned leather in our Nuntius X and Merces Tote, among other products.

 English Bridle Leather